davesmith/Respond/README.md

 ### Positive Notes
 1. All style rules reused, not just in width media query blocks, to have rock-solid selector specificity
 2. Style elements processed
 3. A different AJAX code was used to aid testing in development with Firefox/Firebug.
-I found that only the last request of a series was being reported successful
+I was finding that only the last request of a series was being reported successful
 4. Optimised so that calling the respond.js script element several times will work happily.